Volunteer at MCDL

-If you think volunteering at the library may be right for you, here's a list of branches currently accepting volunteers:
+If you think volunteering at the library may be right for you, please contact your local branch to see if they are accepting applications.

 To apply, download the Student Application if you are age 17 or younger or the Adult Application and Volunteer Release Form if you are 17 or older.
 These can be mailed or returned to any MCDL library currently accepting volunteers.